joshtynjala/actionscript-3.0-developers-guide/text/using-the-textfield-class/formatting-text.md

 After creating a StyleSheet object, the example code creates a simple object to hold a set of style declaration properties.
-Then it calls the `StyleSheet.setStyle()` method, which adds the new style to the style sheet with the name “.darkred”.
+Then it calls the `StyleSheet.setStyle()` method, which adds the new style to the style sheet with the name ".darkred".
 Next, it applies the style sheet formatting by assigning the StyleSheet object to the TextField `styleSheet` property.

 For CSS styles to take effect, the style sheet should be applied to the